kmlawson/japanese-empire-mo3335/seminars copy.md

 * Rotem Kowner, ed., *The Impact of the Russo-Japanese War*, 1st ed.
 (Routledge, 2006).
 * David Wells and Sandra Wilson, *The Russo-Japanese War in Cultural Perspective, 1904-05* (Palgrave Macmillan, 1999).
 * Hyman Kublin, “The Japanese Socialists and the Russo-Japanese War,” *The Journal of Modern History* 22, no. 4 (December 1, 1950): 322–39.
+* Simon Partner, “Peasants into Citizens?
+The Meiji Village in the Russo-Japanese War,” *Monumenta Nipponica* 62, no. 2 (July 1, 2007): 179–209.
 * David Schimmelpenninck Van Der Oye, “Rewriting the Russo-Japanese War: A Centenary Retrospective,” *Russian Review* 67, no. 1 (January 2008): 78–87.
 * Caprio, Mark [Neo-Nationalist Interpretations of Japan's Annexation of Korea: The Colonization Debate in Japan and South Korea](http://www.japanfocus.org/-Mark-Caprio/3438/article.html)